 » Average height of approximately 24 – 28 inches

 » Exercise requirement – Medium

-Golden Rottie mixes have a very unique look and will not be mistaken for either of the parent breeds.
+Appearance of a Golden Rottweilerie mixes have a very unique look and will not be mistaken for either of the parent breeds.

 A Golden Rottweiler, in most cases, will have the long coat and stature of a Golden Retriever, yet they will have the black and brown markings of a Rottweiler.
 They also tend to take most of their facial features from the golden side, though their eyes tend to look more like a Rottweiler’s.

 Some Rottweiler Retriever mixes will have shorter hair thanks to their Rottweiler side, but their hair usually is not as short as a pure bred Rottie.
 Hair length can vary greatly from dog to dog, but it is always obvious that the dog is a mix.